thatrtxdude/RustBox/README.md

 # Work in progress CLI Music player written in Rust

-Fast and lightweight CLI-Based music player written in Rust.
+RustBox is a Fast and lightweight CLI-Based music player written in well, Rust.

 I started this project as a way to learn Rust.
 Code might not be the cleanest due to that.